 The idea for the story came from a scene in Episode II: Attack of the Clones.
-The first time we ever see the clones, they drop into the arena at Geonosis and save the day.
+The first time we ever see the clones, they are dropped into the arena at Geonosis and save the day.
 Except there is this one clone who is shot as the gunship is taking off, and they leave him.
 It inspired a plot bunny.
 What was going through that clone's mind as he watched the LAAT pull away without him?

 My name is CT-3064 and I did not desert.

 It was just another backwater Outer Rim planet, with resources hardly worth fighting over.
 Yet, there we were, fighting the Seppies like the whole fate of the Republic depended upon it.
 And, since we were always stretched too thin, the fight was not going well.

 At this rate, we're going to run out of clones.

 I heard the familiar sound of a brother crying out in shock and pain.
 The sound just doesn't affect me in the same way it did at the start of the war; I've heard it too many times.
 At Geonosis, I thought I'd go mad from the chorus of it.
 Now, I seem to be deaf to it.

 Out of the corner of my eye, I saw another brother fall.
 He keeled straight over.
 Thump.

 "Medic!"
 I yelled out automatically.
 I'm wasting my breath.
 The clone medics in our squadron are dead.
 They've been dead for a while now.